Pysellus/DSL-Spec/README.md

 # You can pass the integration endpoint to the test as a docstring

-# TODO: Maybe we can pass more integration names two bind the test to all of them
+# We can pass more integration names two bind the test to all of them
 @on_failure('slack/issues', 'gmail')
 def has_rating(event):
     return event.rating != None;